Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 When it comes to testing .NET applications, there are many options, and opinions.

-It's always better to have a variety of options to choose from, and it really comes to the team and the practices followed in an organization.
+It's always better to have a variety of options to choose from, and it really comes down to the team and the practices followed by that team.

-But regardless of the chosen practice; writing better tests with structure and organization has been ever important, and this is where `Bunsen Burner` comes in.
+But regardless of the chosen practice; writing better tests with structure and organization has always been important, and this is where `Bunsen Burner` comes in.

-`Bunsen Burner` makes writing well-structured tests easier, regardless of the patterns or conventions you choose.
+`Bunsen Burner` makes writing well-structured tests easier.

 ## Why Bunsen Burner?

-- [x] Can easily write tests in a more structured, and in an organized manner
+- [x] Can easily write tests in a more structured and organized manner
 - [x] If you can write basic C#, that's it!
 Nothing new to learn
-- [x] Both `AAA`, and `BDD` style patterns are supported through a fluent API syntax
+- [x] Both `AAA`, and `BDD` styles are supported through in a fluent way
 - [x] Easily extendable using simple methods
     - [x] Having methods makes it DRY
-  - [x] You could even make these methods into a separate class, or library to reuse across projects
+    - [x] You could even pull these methods into a separate class, or library to reuse across projects
-- [x] `Async` first design as you don't want to worry about whether the SUTs are synchronous or asynchronous (this is as per design in `Bunsen Burner`)
+- [x] `Async` first design so that you can write synchronous or asynchronous tests with ease (this is as per design in `Bunsen Burner`)

 ## Let's write some fun math tests

-You can find these tests in the `ExampleTests.cs` file in the `LetsDoIt.ToDoApi.BunsenBurner.Tests` project.
+You can find these tests in the [`ExampleTests.cs`](../../tests/LetsDoIt.ToDoApi.BunsenBurner.Tests/ExampleTests.cs) file in the `LetsDoIt.ToDoApi.BunsenBurner.Tests` project.

 ### Adding numbers